w3f/polkadot-wiki/kusama-guide/translated_docs/fi/learn-faq.md

 ### How do parachain economics work?

 Parachains have the flexibility to implement their own monetary system or incentive structure for collators.
 However, this is not strictly necessary.
-Since the collator's job is to continue to give recent state transitions to the validators on the relay chain who validate each transition, the security of the parachain and the Polkadot network is completely separate from parachain economics.
+Since the collator's job is to continue to give recent state transitions to the validators on the Relay Chain who validate each transition, the security of the parachain and the Polkadot network is completely separate from parachain economics.
 Parachains need collators to continue to progress, so it wouldn't be unreasonable to see them incentivize collator nodes in some way but the specific mechanism is completely up to parachain implementers.

 ### Are parachains ephemeral?
 What happens when a parachain loses the next auction?